coderjingtao/e-shopping/README.md

 # e-shopping
-One standardized backend of a B2C e-commerce system based on Java
+One RESTful and standardized backend of a B2C e-commerce Web Service based on Java.
 ## Project display
 www.365shop.ml
 ## Framework